 What's the Impact on Learning?
 While we may be unable to control all the factors of stress in the lives of our students, the adept teacher can minimize threat-causing practices within the classroom.
 At the same time, the teacher should maximize strategies that promote positive emotion.
 Research has shown that while threats impede learning, positive emotional experiences, during which the brain produces certain chemicals or neurotransmitters, can contribute to long-term memory.

 What Can Teachers Do?
-Brain-Targeted Teaching® encourages teachers to deliberately plan for positive emotional connections within the framework of a specific unit of study, referred to as a learning unit.
+In the Brain-Targeted Teaching Model, teachers are encouraged to deliberately plan for positive emotional connections within the framework of a specific unit of study, referred to as a learning unit.
 Such connections include specific activities that will connect the students emotionally to the content.
 The infusion of the visual and performing arts is an effective way to tap into children's emotional response systems to enhance learning and should be included within the activities of every learning unit.